Ernie Moss: Chesterfield

-Moss worked as a clerk in the Derbyshire County Council education offices at Matlock at the time of his joining his hometown club Chesterfield, in April 1967, from the local Tube Works side.
-He made his debut at Bradford Park Avenue on 26 October 1968, signing professional forms a few days later before going on to make sixteen further appearances in the season.
+Moss worked as a clerk in the Derbyshire County Council education offices in Matlock at the time of his joining his hometown club Chesterfield, in April 1967, from the local Tube Works side.
+He made his debut at Bradford Park Avenue on 26 October 1968, signing professional forms a few days later before going on to make 16 further appearances in the season.
 The club were at a low ebb, and finished 1968–69 just two points above the re-election zone in the Fourth Division.

-The "Spireites" were promoted as champions in 1969–70, winning nineteen of their 23 league games at Saltergate.
+The "Spireites" were promoted as champions in 1969–70, winning 19 of their 23 league games at Saltergate.
 Moss was a major factor in the upturn in form, scoring twenty goals in the campaign, including four past Newport County.
-In 1970–71 he hit double figures by October, but was then sidelined for a period of months after rupturing his ligaments at Vetch Field.
-Chesterfield were on the up though, and finished the season fifth in the Third Division, two points off fallen giants Aston Villa.
-Chesterfield dropped back down to thirteenth in 1971–72, and finished just two points above the relegation zone in 1972–73.
+In 1970–71 he hit double figures by October.
+He was then sidelined for months after rupturing his ligaments at Vetch Field.
+Chesterfield were on the up, though, and finished the season fifth in the Third Division, two points off fallen giants Aston Villa.
+Chesterfield dropped back down to 13th in 1971–72, and finished just two points above the relegation zone in 1972–73.
 They again finished fifth in 1973–74, ending up five points shy of promotion.
 The club dropped back into the lower half of the table in 1974–75.
-After 95 goals in 271 league games he was sold to Peterborough United, manager Joe Shaw having found a replacement in Steve Cammack.
+After 95 goals in 271 league games, he was sold to Peterborough United, manager Joe Shaw having found a replacement in Steve Cammack.